friederikewild/demoMaterialComponents/README.md

 ## Button Styles

-The included styles show case the different suggested material buttons following a base accent color.
-Defining custom selector based colors allows correct looking disabled states.
+The included Styles show-case the different suggested material buttons following a defined accent color.
+Defining custom `selector` based colors allows correct looking disabled states.

 ### Primary Button Style

 The primary style (filled & hovering button) comes with a hard-coded grey disabled color (Internally `color/mtrl_btn_bg_color_disabled` used in a selector).
+Note that especially in *Dark Mode* the default disabled colors are hardly readable.

+Previous documentation / solutions on the internet stated that the disabled state was defined via `colorButtonNormal`.
+This is no longer true with the Material Components Button!

-In light themes the button active and disabled color can be set using `tint`.
+The button active and disabled color can instead be overwritten using `tint`.
+Ensure to provide a `selector color` for a visual different disabled look.

 ### Secondary Button Style